BiCU-CCRI/Best_practices/coding_and_review/code_reproducibility.md

 ### Base Image

 - It is beneficial to decide on **one primary base image** and use it as often as possible
-    - The same applies to other development environment, such as R
+    - The same applies to other development environments, such as R
 - Optimally, the base image(s) should be supported by [GitHub hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for--private-repositories) to provide future compatibility with testing
 - When specifying base images, prefer [`sha256` digest method](https://docs.docker.com/reference/cli/docker/image/pull/#pull-an-image-by-digest-immutable-identifier) (also called **pins**) over image tags
     - This is much more *stable* than using Dockerhub tags - tags can be updated, changed, or deleted by the author